 You can also make commercially released sound recordings available online to students via a password authentication system such as through an online course management system (e.g. MyLO).
 The recordings can only be available in streaming only format (ie. cannot be downloaded).
-When making recordings available online you must contact the Library's Copyright and Digital Assets team as such use is subject to annual survey requirements.
+When making recordings available online to students you must contact the University's Copyright Officer as such use is subject to annual survey requirements.

 Students can include commercial released sound recordings in assignments and works produced as part of their course of study.
 For example a student may make video or multi media recordings that include commercially released sound recordings as part of the course of instruction (an assignment).

 The work created can be distributed to university staff or students and their families for private listening or viewing.
 No charge can be made for such distributions.